 We also specialize in Dispatch and we offer those services to small carriers in the United States helping them become successful.
-In addition to our dispatching services, we are adding Trucking consultation and training and we will help you develop an employee handbook and safety and substance abuse policies, so we have services that can help anyone in the industry
+In addition to our dispatching services, we are holding week long seminars each month where we teach every aspect of the business with a heavy emphasis on dispatching and negotiation.
+We do free Trucking consultation and training and we will help you develop an employee handbook and safety and substance abuse policies, so we have services that can help anyone in the industry

 We began small Single truck operation focused on building the strongest customer service possible with our broker and direct shipper base.
 Moving forward we intend to remain focused on delivering that same quality but with added capacity.

-We have recently added three more trucks to our fleet; a company truck operated by Steven Gorski, and owner operators William Munoz, Michael Johnson, and Stephan Gamble to our company.
-Steven Gorski drives out KW T-660, William Munoz drives his Lime Green Peterbilt 587, Stephen Gamble drives his Blue Peterbilt 579, and Michael Johnson bought and is driving our Volvo VT880.
-In 2019 we have plans to increase that capacity with at least two more owner operators and possibly 1-2 more company drivers.
+We currently have seven trucks in our fleet; a company truck, and owner operators William Munoz, Michael Johnson, Steven Gorski, Stephen Gamble, Gilberto Valdes, and A truck leased on by AJT Operated By Ronald Young.
+Steven Gorski drives his Freightliner Coronado, William Munoz drives his Lime Green Peterbilt 587, Stephen Gamble drives his Blue Peterbilt 579, Gilberto Valdes drives a White Freightliner Cascadia, Ronald Young drives AJT's Red Cascadia, and Michael Johnson bought and is driving our Volvo VT880.
+We are currently working to increase that capacity with 3 more owner operators and 1more company driver.